Testing Your Water

 If you have a private well

 Private wells are not covered by any federal PFAS testing requirement.
 No federal agency is monitoring your well.
-If your well is contaminated, you will not know unless you conduct a PFAS water test.
+If your well is contaminated, you will not know unless you conduct a test.
+Private well testing for PFAS is strongly recommended if any of the following apply:

 • You live within a few miles of a military base, airport, or industrial facility that has used or manufactured PFAS